 Estimated sink for 2017, associated with the afforestation activity, increased by about 6% as compared to 2013.
-At the same time emissions associated with deforestation increased significantly in 2016 due to higher area of forest land exclusions for non-forestry and non agricultural purposes.
-In 2017 deforestion level is again consistent with trend 2013-2015.
+At the same time emissions associated with deforestation increased significantly in 2016 due to higher area of forest land exclusions for non-forestry and non agricultural purposes while in 2017 deforestion returned to the level consistent to previous years 2013-2015.
 The size of net absorption for forest management activity for the year 2017 is comparable with that in 2016.